 Regulatory needs of geography

-For the companies spread across countries or states, awareness of local regulations
+For companies spread across countries or states, awareness of local regulations

 is necessary.
 Many countries now make it compulsory to maintain certain user